maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

       line-height: $base-line-height
       background-color: $bg-body

-Again, we're going to use the browser's default setting.
+Again, we're going to use Normalize and the browser's default setting.
 I include 100% here, but could also omit the reference completely.

 ### Using Em's